Wednesday, May 27, 2020

 Postscript, August 2020

 Steven Halliwell informed me that Shannon's father had an elder sister, called Elizabeth, who married Charles Baker Haslewood.
-Her husband died in 1863, two years after they married, one year before Charles Shannon was.
+Her husband died in 1863, two years after they married, shortly before Charles Shannon was born.
 Halliwell suggests that he was given the middle name after his father's brother in law.

 Wednesday, May 20, 2020